kesselaprod/openwrtopensslguide/README.md

 ### Credits

-In case of any problems you can also check out the following links which where helpful to me in the past (thanks to all):
+In case of any problems you can also check out the following links which where helpful to me in the past (thanks to all participants):
 - https://wiki.openssl.org/index.php/Command_Line_Utilities#Client_Certificates_AKA_pkcs12
 - https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309
 - https://superuser.com/questions/1202498/create-self-signed-certificate-with-subjectaltname-to-fix-missing-subjectaltnam/1202506#1202506